aivtic/WASF203---Advanced-Web-Application-Security/labs/lab2.md

 - Open your text editor (e.g., VS Code, Sublime Text) and create the following files with the given code.

-- **index.html**: This file will contain a simple form where users can input their name.
+- **index.php**: This file will contain a simple form where users can input their name.

   ```html
   <!DOCTYPE html>